apache/pekko/docs/src/main/paradox/stream/stream-customize.md

 ## Dependency

-To use Akka Streams, add the module to your project:
+To use Pekko Streams, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-stream_$scala.binary.version$"
+  artifact="pekko-stream_$scala.binary.version$"
   version=PekkoVersion
 }

 ## Introduction

-While the processing vocabulary of Akka Streams is quite rich (see the @ref:[Streams Cookbook](stream-cookbook.md) for examples) it is sometimes necessary to define new transformation operators either because some functionality is missing from the stock operations, or for performance reasons.
+While the processing vocabulary of Pekko Streams is quite rich (see the @ref:[Streams Cookbook](stream-cookbook.md) for examples) it is sometimes necessary to define new transformation operators either because some functionality is missing from the stock operations, or for performance reasons.
 In this part we show how to build custom operators and graph junctions of various kinds.